What Do I Really Need For My Baby?

 - Something To Get Out And About In

-- Equipment To Give Milk Hygienically
+- Equipment To Give Milk Safely

 Safe sleep is very important.
 Babies should only sleep in something that has been especially designed for a baby to sleep in.
 This is because it reduces the risk of Sudden Infant Death Syndrome (Cot Death).

 Their cot or crib should be kept clear of anything other than bed linen.
 This keeps your baby as safe as possible as they sleep.

 - They have a firm, flat, well fitting waterproof mattress.
 Read more about how to check your mattress is safe *here*.

-If you are buying a second hand crib or cot, pram;
+If you are buying a second hand crib, cot or pram;

-• Buy a new mattress that has the CE standard label
+- Buy a new mattress that has the CE standard label

-• Buy from smoke free homes only
+- Buy from smoke free homes only

-• Check the condition carefully – don’t buy if you can see any damage
+- Check the condition carefully – don’t buy if you can see any damage

-- If the cot you are buying is old, or a family heirloom, make sure it would pass todays safety standards
+- If the cot you are buying is old, or a family heirloom, make sure it would pass todays safety standards.

 It is the law that all babies and children use a car seat until they are 12 (or 135cms whichever comes first).
 Even if you do not own a car it is likely that at some point your baby will need to travel in a vehicle.

 It is generally advised that the return journey after having your baby is not on public transport and you will need your baby car seat to go home from hospital.

 It is recommended that car seats are bought new because you cannot be certain that a second hand car seat has never been in an accident.
 You can learn more about choosing a safe car seat for your baby *here*.

 Car seats should just be used for travel – they are not suitable for babies to sit in for long periods.
 They can make it harder for your baby to keep their oxygen at a safe level.
 They are not good for developing spines.

 Car seat manufacturers recommend the 2 Hour Rule.
 This means young babies should spend no longer than 2 hours in a car seat in a 24 hour period.
 If you are travelling a distance you should stop for breaks and get the baby out of the seat.

 It is good for babies and their parents to get out of the house from their earliest days.
 They need something safe and comfortable to do so.
 You might choose to use a sling – holding your baby close helps with bonding.
 There are many types of sling and it is up to you what you think will work best.

 It is important that slings are used safely.
-Follow the Sling Safety Checklist when choosing and using a carrier *here*.
+Follow the Sling Safety Checklist when choosing and using a carrier.

 Prams and Pushchairs

 There’s a huge range of prams and pushchairs out there.
 The cost varies a lot.
 The most expensive are not necessarily better.

-- It should have the CE mark to show it reaches advised standards,
+- It should have the CE mark to show it reaches advised standards.

-- It should lie flat for your new born
+- It should lie flat for your new born.

 - It should face you so that you can see your baby easily and your baby can see you.

 - The mattress should fit well, be firm, waterproof and flat.

 Second hand prams are readily available and can be very good value for money.

-- They come from a smoke free home.
+- They come from a smoke free home

-- They have a CE mark.
+- They have a CE mark

 - They have no visible damage and are in good working order.

 Baby clothes are hard to resist.
 There is loads of choice.
 It is easy to get carried away and buy more than you need.

-Remember your baby will grow quickly.
+- Remember your baby will grow quickly.
 If you buy too much they may not get the chance to wear it.